You Believed

 "You Believed" is a song by Swedish singer Pandora featuring Matt Hewie.
 The song was released in April 2010 as the second single from Pandora's tenth studio album Head Up High (2011).
 The song peaked at number 3 on the Swedish charts, becoming Pandora's twelfth top ten single in Sweden.

-Scandipop said "You Believed" is a club pop orientated mixture of euro house and electro house and that it was "really quite underwhelming".
+Music website Scandipop described "You Believed" as "a club pop orientated mixture of euro house and electro house", but found it "really quite underwhelming".